-3. Amendment to container growing media - Another application that has been widely tested is the incorporation of hydrogels into growing media prior to sowing as a means to hold more water and reduce moisture stress.
+Amendment to container growing media

+Another application which has been widely tested is the incorporation of hydrogels into growing media prior to sowing as a means to hold more water and reduce moisture stress.
 In addition to increasing water holding capacity, hydrogels have been shown to retain nutrient ions against leaching especially in growing media with low cation exchange capacities.
-One trial found this to be true for the cations ammonium and potassium, but not for the anionic nitrate which is one of the major causes of nutrient runoff from nurseries (Henderson and Hensley 1985).
+One trial found this to be true for the cations ammonium and potassium, but not for the anionic nitrate which is one of the major causes of nutrient runoff from nurseries (Henderson and Hensley 1985)

 Many earlier studies showed that, while hydrogels definitely increased the water holding capacity of the growing medium, this was not always reflected in increased plant growth.
-When birch seedlings were grown in a hydrogel-amended medium, subsequent growth was actually reduced compared to the control seedlings (Tripepi and others 1991).
+Douglas-fir container seedlings grown in hydrogel-amended medium averaged lower moisture stress than those in the unamended control media when subjected to desiccation following lifting.
+However, no differences were found among treatments for height, stem diameter, root volume, and shoot volume (NTC 2009).
+When European birch seedlings were grown in a hydrogel-amended medium, subsequent growth was actually reduced compared to the control seedlings (Tripepi and others 1991).
 The authors suggest that the reduced growth could be a result of reduced aeration resulting from less macropore space in the gel-amended media.
 This observation was supported by reduced root mass in the seedlings from the gel treatment.
 Another study found that air space in pine bark and pine bark/sand media was reduced in the hydrogel-amended growing media (Fonteno and Bilderback 1993).